puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_bolt.md

 <div class = "lvm-task-number"><p>Task 1:</p></div>

-Packaged versions of Bolt are available for Red Hat Enterprise Linux 6 and 7, SUSE Linux Enterprise Server 12, as well as Windows and macOS.
-The Learning VM is based on a CentOS 7 image, so run the following commands to install
+Pre-built Bolt packages are available for various Red Hat Enterprise Linux, SUSE, Debian, Ubuntu, and Fedora distributions, as well as Windows and macOS.
-Bolt:
+The Learning VM is based on a CentOS (Red Hat Enterprise Linux equivalent) 7 image, so run the following commands to install Bolt:

     rpm -Uvh https://yum.puppet.com/puppet6/puppet6-release-el-7.noarch.rpm